ch32-rs/wchisp/README.md

 > wchisp config reset
 ```

+### CH32V00x Notes

+The CH32V00x series **DOES NOT** have a USB ISP interface; it can only be accessed via UART.
+Use `-s` or `--serial` command-line option to specify serial transport, and `-p` or `--port` option to specify COM/TTY port.

+Also note that ISP bootloader entry cannot be controlled via external pin state at reset.
+Instead, user application code must instruct device to enter the bootloader via setting `FLASH_STATR.MODE` flag and performing a software reset (see `PFIC_CFGR`).

 ## Tested On

 This tool should work on most WCH MCU chips.
 But I haven't tested it on any other chips.